-The Audit Committee has appointed Rotenberg Meril Solomon Bertiger & Guttilla, P.C. to serve as our independent registered public accounting firm and to audit our consolidated financial statements.
-Rotenberg Meril Solomon Bertiger & Guttilla, P.C. does not expect to have a representative present at the meeting of stockholders.
+The Audit Committee has appointed Rotenberg Meril Solomon Bertiger & Guttilla, P.C. to serve as our independent registered public accounting firm and to audit our consolidated financial statements for the fiscal year ending December 31, 2016.
+Rotenberg Meril Solomon Bertiger & Guttilla, P.C. does not expect to have a representative present at the Annual Meeting.